GuideHubPol/privacy-policy/privacy-policy.md

 Device Information

 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.
-Service Providers

-We may employ third-party companies and individuals due to the following reasons:

-    To facilitate our Service;
-    To provide the Service on our behalf;
-    To perform Service-related services; or
-    To assist us in analyzing how our Service is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+Delete Your Personal Data

+You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.
+Our Service may give You the ability to delete certain information about You from within the Service.
+You may update, amend, or delete Your information at any time by signing in to Your Account, if you have one, and visiting the account settings section that allows you to manage Your personal information.
+You may also contact Us to request access to, correct, or delete any personal information that You have provided to Us.

+Please note, however, that We may need to retain certain information when we have a legal obligation or lawful basis to do so.

 Security

 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
 Children’s Privacy

-This Services do not address anyone under the age of 13.
-We do not knowingly collect personal identifiable information from children under 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+This Services do not address anyone under the age of 18.
+We do not knowingly collect personal identifiable information from children under 18.
+In the case we discover that a child under 18 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.
 Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.